shvvffle/use-text-selection/README.md

 # useTextSelection

-A React hook for creating elegant text selection interactions, similar to Medium's selection experience.
+A React hook for creating elegant text selection interactions in textareas and input fields, similar to Medium's selection experience.

 ## Features